 There are many inter-faculty courses offered under the Computation and Management subject area which are offered only for the students registered to follow the B.Sc.
-Hons. in Computation and Management degree programme.
-Human Resource Management course is offered only to the students registered to follow B.Sc. degree programme or B.Sc.
-Honors degree programme by specializing a subject area.
+Hons. in Computation and Management Study Programme.
+Human Resource Management course is offered only to the students registered to follow B.Sc.
+Study Programme or B.Sc.
+Honours Study Programme by specializing a subject area.